 For most HR and payroll professionals, the beginning of the year is marked with dread, not confetti or champagne.
 It’s when the most pressing IRS deadlines are scheduled, new regulations take effect, and W-2s need to be squared away.

 So why would anyone want to roll out a new HRIS then?
-There are four good reasons why you need a new system on—or before—January 1:
+Here are four good reasons why you need a new system by January 1.

 1) PEOs and Double Taxation

-If you’re with a PEO now, this shouldn’t be news to you: ditching your Professional Employer Organization (PEO) can be a tough proposition.
+If you’re with one now, this shouldn’t be news to you: leaving your professional employer organization (PEO) can be a tough proposition.
 Because a PEO becomes your employer-of-record for tax purposes, leaving one midyear has historically meant double paying certain taxes.

 Not sure what that means?
 Some employer taxes, like Federal Unemployment (FUTA), apply only to a certain amount of wages per year.
 Once that threshold is crossed, an employer no longer needs to pay the tax until the following fiscal year.
 When you leave a PEO in the middle of the year, however, that slate is wiped clean—and you have to pay up all over again.